Kaitlyn Dever

 Kaitlyn Rochelle Dever (/ˈdiːvər/; born December 21, 1996) is an American actress.
 She is best known for her roles in the television series Justified (2011–2015), Last Man Standing (2011–2021), Unbelievable (2019), Dopesick (2021), Apple Cider Vinegar (2025), and The Last of Us (2025–present).
 She earned two Golden Globe Award nominations for Unbelievable and Dopesick, in addition to two Primetime Emmy Award nominations for Dopesick and The Last of Us.

 Dever has starred in films such as Booksmart (2019), Rosaline (2022), and No One Will Save You (2023).
 Her supporting roles include Short Term 12 (2013), Detroit (2017), Beautiful Boy (2018), Dear Evan Hansen (2021), and Ticket to Paradise (2022).
 Outside of acting, she is one half of the musical duo Devers (formerly known as Beulahbelle) with her sister Mady.

 Early life

 Kaitlyn Rochelle Dever was born in Phoenix, Arizona, on December 21, 1996.
-Her father also briefly ventured into acting, most notably voicing Barney the Dinosaur on the PBS children's show Barney & Friends for a short time.
+Her father also briefly ventured into acting, voicing Barney the Dinosaur on the PBS children's show Barney & Friends for a short time.
 She has two younger sisters.
-When she was five years old, she developed an interest in the performing arts and her parents subsequently enrolled her in an acting school; she also participated in ballet, gymnastics, and ice skating, but seeing Toni Collette's performance in The Sixth Sense (1999) inspired her to focus on acting.
+When she was five years old, she developed an interest in the performing arts and her parents subsequently enrolled her in an acting school.
+She also participated in ballet, gymnastics, and ice skating, but seeing Toni Collette's performance in The Sixth Sense (1999) inspired her to focus on acting.
 Her family moved to Dallas, where she filmed a number of commercials, then settled in Los Angeles.